eCubed/DevNotes/angular-module-dev-and-publication.md

 Note that all existing compilations on `/dist` from development will be wiped out when we build to production.
 We should then not run build with the `--prod` flag while we are developing.
 We would need first to stop the development watching for changes.

+The `--access public` flag may be required if publishing results in an error due to the account not having permission to publish private packages.
+In some npm installations, the `--access`'s default value is private.

 Once publishing to npm succeeds, it is immediately available to can npm-install.

+Note: When making modifications to the projects (new features, fixes, etc.), we will want to publish to npm again.
+We will need to go to the library's package.json and raise the version number accordingly before publishing!